-The delivery of each objective is supported by key actions and progress will be measured by a number of indicators.
-As part of the annual review, Council has reviewed the measures and targets to ensure they transparently communicate performance to deliver the plan.
+The delivery of each objective is supported by key actions, and progress will be measured by a number of indicators.
+As part of this year's annual review, Council has focused on reviewing the key actions in the plan to ensure they support the delivery of its strategic objectives.
 These are detailed in the following pages.